 The perk for booking your next Disney Cruise while still on board is 10% off your next sailing, which is a great savings.
 Plus they usually offer in stateroom credits of $100-$200, depending on the number of nights in the next booking.
 The credit is applied to your room during your next sailing.
 We’ve always done the open bookings, so we didn’t have to choose dates, and could decide in the future.
 On our most recent cruise, September 2018, the sailing for open bookings must depart within 24 months.
 Be sure to double check cancellation policies, and details while on board, or with your travel agent.
 Plus your travel agent can still get the credit if you book on board!!
 Just be sure to tell them your travel agent’s name.

 Hope these tips are helpful.
+Connect with us on Instagram.
 Let us know what makes your cruise more magical.

 Need a place to stay before your cruise?
 Check out our Review of Disney’s Copper Creek Resort.